 The end of life process can be scary and troubling no matter how much you prepare for it.
 Thankfully, you do NOT have to go through this process alone.
-Hospice care is a saving grace because it provides skilled, compassionate caregivers who walk the family through the end of life stages.
+Hospice Home Care is a saving grace because it provides skilled, compassionate caregivers who walk the family through the end of life stages.
 These caregivers do an excellent job at preparing families for signs that the end is near, and they stay with the patient so that family members can take a break when needed.

 Here are the symptoms that you can expect during the end of life process.